gdiab/test-architecture-hub/zustand.arch.md

 ## Executive Summary

-After thorough analysis of the provided codebase, **no machine learning services, AI technologies, or ML-related integrations were identified**.
+After thorough analysis of this codebase, **no machine learning services, AI technologies, or ML-related integrations were identified**.
+This is a JavaScript/TypeScript frontend library focused on React state management.

 ---